 Early Head Start – Infants and toddlers (up to age 2 ½).

 Families must meet the federal poverty guidelines and/or meet other eligibility criteria.

 Must reside in the GCCSA, Inc service area.

 Proof of Address

-Proof of Income (1040, W2, SSI Documentation, TANF Documentation, Child Support Printout, Pay Stubs, Scholarship/Grants/Student Loan Documentation, Foster Care Statement)
+Proof of Income for the previous 12 months (1040, W2, SSI Documentation, TANF Documentation, Child Support Printout, Pay Stubs, Scholarship/Grants/Student Loan Documentation, Foster Care Statement)